CosmoLike/cocoa/README.md

     Users should work inside the `/home/whovian/host/` directory to avoid losing work in case the docker image needs to be deleted,

-- :interrobang: **FAQ: What if you run the docker container on a remote server?**
+- :interrobang: **FAQ: How to run the docker container on a remote server?**

     Below, we assume the user runs the container in a server with the URL `your_sever.com`.
 We also presume the server can be accessed via SSH protocol.
 On your local PC/laptop, type: